Program Overview

 Students whose careers will be defined through their research endeavors are accepted into the program during their final year of high school through a highly selective application process.
 During their freshman year, RRS students complete an intensive series of courses on problem-solving techniques, information technology fundamentals, project management principles, and research fundamentals.
 These essential skills enable students to quickly learn and adapt to the new knowledge domains and technical environments required for faculty-directed research projects.

 Throughout their sophomore to senior years, RRS students will select research projects to work on with a faculty member who will serve as their project director.
-Students are required to present their research to a diverse range of audience members, venues, and media to facilitate knowledge transfer and professional growth.
+Students are required to present their research to a wide range of audience members, venues, and media to facilitate knowledge transfer and professional growth.
 Students will typically work on projects in areas related to their academic discipline; however, they may elect to work in an unrelated field to challenge themselves and broaden their exposure to academic disciplines and research.

 The mission of RRSP is to guide students to achieve the highest level of research in terms of quality, depth, and professionalism and to foster an interdisciplinary community of students who push one another to new heights.
 Through this experience, students learn how to conduct research employing computing technologies associated with the study of a research phenomenon.
 The student, in consultation with the Program Director, shall choose a research project and work under the mentorship of a faculty member in a selected field of study.
 The faculty member will serve as a project director and the student will serve as a research assistant.
 The student and faculty member will negotiate a contract for the scope of work the student is to accomplish during the specified academic period.
 The student will participate in the project design, execution, interpretation, and communication of the results of the project.
 The project director will be responsible for supervision of the student and evaluating the quality, depth, timeliness, and professionalism associated with the student's work process and product.